 This post was made possible by Jax Everett.
-See below for a special offer.

 It's always exciting to hear about a new company who makes clothes specifically for shorter men.
 There are only a handful of brands focusing on men who are below average height, which is why I'm so excited to introduce Jax Everett.

 Co-founded by Charles Luu, a man with many years of experience in the fashion industry, Jax Everett caters to men 5'9″ and under.

 Jax Everett is based out of Texas, but they sell exclusively online (at least for now).
 I have to say, their website is beautiful and easy to navigate.

 Right now, Jax offers button up shirts, t-shirts and sweaters.
 The clothes aren't just shorter than normal off the rack garments.
 Every detail is crafted to look great on men under 5'9″.

 These aren't the cheapest clothes you can buy (although they sometimes go on sale).
 But you'll be saving money on the “tailor tax” and the quality is great.
 This is one of those situations where you get what you pay for.